Home of Wrestling, Indoor Track & Field

 Varsity Gym served as the preseason training camp home for the Charlotte Hornets.
 The Hornets visited Boone during their first two seasons in the NBA (1988-1989, 1989-1990).

 For more than 30 years, the 8,000 seat venue annually hosted Appalachian's May and December commencement exercises.
-Convocation, the yearly fall gathering of ASU faculty, staff and students is another of the key events held in Varsity Gym.
+Convocation, the yearly fall gathering of Appalachian's faculty, staff and students is another of the key events held in Varsity Gym.